re-masashi/willpyre/docs/source/quick_start.rst

 	Attackers may post malicious filenames.
 Such as "../../../../etc/passwd", or "../../../../etc/shadows/" and can have control on the server file system.
 Hence, it is better to not trust user uploaded file names and always saniize the names.

+.. admonition:: request.files or request.body?
+	:class: info

+	If your uploaded data has a filename attribute in the HTTP headers, it is in ``files`, else in ``body``.

 ``request.cookies``
 -------------------
 These contain the cookies of the client that have been sent, i.e, request cookies.
 You can access the cookies by ``request.cookies.get(cookienamehere)`` or,